AnnaMHua/RaspberryPi/ep2_IMServer/readme.md

 ```

 ### Step 2.
 Forward port
-If your Raspberr Pi is under a router, you may need to set the port forwarding in your router [example](https://www.google.com/search?q=router+port+forwarding&oq=router+por).
+If your Raspberr Pi is under a router, you may need to set the port forwarding in your router.
+We also have a toturial you can refer to. [\[Click to Open toturial\]](https://www.google.com/search?q=router+port+forwarding&oq=router+por)

 You need to forward all the 443 port to your Raspberry Pi 443 port.